" Whose serve is it ? "

 The new 11 point system is a good idea to help spectators more involved in a match.
 A 21 point game takes so long and even at the professional level, one player can get ahead by 10 points and the other player has no chance.
 From a spectator point of view, it is better to keep each game close.
-At the professional level, the players are very closely matched and there had been cases even below professional level where a losing player digged out of the grave being down like 1-9 or so.
+At the professional level, the players are very closely matched and there had been cases even below professional level where a losing player dug himself or herself out of the grave being down like 1-9 or so.
 At the professional level for spectator interest therefore, the 11 point system is much better.
 The old 21 point system is hardly used even at the lowest levels (except in cases where it was kept in certain events to satisfy a chosen few (actually one person who has passed away) ).
 The professional matches are usually 4 games out of 7 and if it is 3 all, it is anybody’s match and is definitely far more exciting from the spectator point of view.

 " Whose serve is it ? " New 11 point system

 In the new system it is somewhat easier as it is only to 11 points.

 Mark down or remember who started serving at the beginning of Game 1.

 Always remember who started serving in the beginning of a given game (This is critical).
 You can try to remember the end.

 Call this person serving at 0-0 as A. Call the other person (or team) B

 If the point total is 0 or 1, 4 or 5, 8 or 9, 12 or 13, or 16 or 20, then A should be serving

 If the point total is 2 or 3, 6 or 7, 10 or 11, 14 or 15, 18 or 19, then B should be serving

 What if the score is 8-7 (who is ahead is irrelevant) ?